elmezouri/recloudstream.github.io/users/index.md

 ### Searching

-When you search for a media, cloudstream will search every provider to see if it has that media or not.
+When you search for a media, Cloudstream will search every provider to see if it has that media or not.

 You can change the list of used providers with the settings button in the search page

-You can also enable foreign languages providers (such as french) under:
+You can also enable foreign languages providers (such as French) under:

 Settings page > Provider Languages